 - credit cards

 These types of loans are often used as a last resort by those deeply in debt, and often end up making things much worse for the borrower.

 Here's the most important thing to know when it comes to payday loans: You shouldn't even have to use them.
 You can avoid payday loans, and you should because they cause nothing but high-interest trouble for service members.

-Instead, military relief societies provide active-duty service members with zero-percent interest loans for emergency life events such as vehicle repair, emergency travel, funeral expenses and some medical and dental expenses.
+Instead, military relief societies can provide active-duty service members with interest free loans for emergency life events such as vehicle repair, emergency travel, funeral expenses and some medical and dental expenses.
 They may even help cover rent and utilities in a pinch.

 Here's where you can go for more information on those loans:

 Military One Source can also offer free financial counseling and recommendations for local assistance, depending on your situation.

 All of these sources are confidential, your chain-of-command will not be notified.